 Mixing the Right Color

 When you mix two different hues together the result is a new hue.
-At the particle level this is a complicated process and if you ever what to read more about it I highly recommend Michael Wilcox’s excellent book Blue And Yellow Don’t Make Green.
+At the particle level this is a complicated process and if you ever what to read more about it I highly recommend Michael Wilcox’s book Blue And Yellow Don’t Make Green which is a good, practical introduction to this topic.
+It was one of the first books that put me on the path to understanding what was going on at the pigment level when I was mixing my paints.
 In his book he explains the science behind paint mixing and at level absolute beginners can understand.
 It’s an eye opener for sure and includes invaluable diagrams.

 In this series: